JohnLockwood/CodeSolid.github.io/_posts/2014-06-29-using-gradle-to-build-java-selenium-projects.md

 author: John Lockwood
 layout: post
 title: "Using Gradle to Build Java Selenium Projects"
+description:  Ant lets you script anything, and Maven handles all your dependencies neatly.
+If only there were a build tool that let you do both.
+Well, there is -- it's Gradle, and in this article we show you how to use it with IntelliJ and Selenium.

 excerpt:  Ant lets you script anything, and Maven handles all your dependencies neatly.
 If only there were a build tool that let you do both.
 Well, there is -- it's Gradle, and in this article we show you how to use it with IntelliJ and Selenium.
 categories:
 - Miscellaneous